top of page

 Fighter jets have astonishing engineering, they are built with precision and innovations.

-The white cloud seen behind the fighter jets is known as the Vapor Cloud, which is also called as the Mach Diamond.
+The white cloud seen behind the fighter jets is known as the Vapor Cloud, which is also called the Mach Diamond.

 When hot and humid air from a jet engine meets a cold atmosphere with low vapor pressure, it causes condensation and so water vapor forms.